xibosignage/xibo-manual/source/en/layouts_designer.md

 ## Actions

-Located on the bottom right of the toolbar, select from the menu of Actions that can be performed.
+Located on the bottom right of the toolbar, select from the menu of Actions that can be performed for **Published** Layouts.

 ![Actions List](img/v2_layouts_actions_list.png)

-- **Checkout**  - enable editing by putting the Layout into a draft status.
+- **Checkout**  - enable editing by putting the published Layout into a draft status.

-- **Publish** - make edits permanent and send to Displays or make available for scheduling.

 - **Schedule Now**  - schedule published Layouts onto one or more Displays directly from the Layout Designer.